35 Popular Songs in Minor Keys (with Tabs and Videos)

 Ed Sheeran’s vast repertoire of charismatic, acoustic-based hits is testimony to his genius when it comes to crafting a tune.
 His 2013 single “I See Fire” is a gorgeous folk ballad written for the epic fantasy adventure film The Hobbit: The Desolation of Smaug.
 After hearing raving reviews from his daughter, acclaimed director Peter Jackson roped in Sheeran to write a song to be played over the closing credits.

-Sheeran flew to New Zealand, watched a rough draft of the film, wrote and recorded “I See Fire” in one day flat.
+Sheeran flew to New Zealand, watched a rough draft of the film, and wrote and recorded “I See Fire” in one day flat.
 Captivating and haunting, the song starts gently with Sheeran’s euphonious voice and beautiful riffs in B-flat minor key.
 Bet you’ll love this one just as much as I did!
 This is one of my personal favorite minor key songs of all time.

 15. Hallowed Be Thy Name by Iron Maiden